matiasleidemer/js-module-example/README.md

 ### About

 This code was found on [Ampersand.js documentation](http://ampersandjs.com/learn/npm-browserify-and-modules).
-I thought it'll be nice to have to just have it here.
+I thought it'll be nice to have it here.